PeterKamphuis/FAT/README.md

 The directory name is the name of the directory of the galaxy to be fitted.
 This directory should be located in the specified maindir in the config file. cubename is the name of the cube to be fitted.
 This should be without the fits extension.

 An example catalog is included in the distribution.
-This also gives examples for how to set up a cataog when using pre-made sofia input, i.e. allnew=2
+This also gives examples for how to set up a catalog when using pre-made sofia input, i.e. allnew=2